bertvv/ansible-role-bind/README.md

     - slave server
 - set up forward and reverse lookup zone files

 This role supports multiple reverse zones.
+Forward IPv6 lookups are also supported.
+[Reverse IPv6 lookups](http://www.zytrax.com/books/dns/ch3/#ipv6), as of yet, are not.

+Configuring the firewall is not a concern of this role, so you should do this using another role (e.g. [bertvv.el7](https://galaxy.ansible.com/list#/roles/2305)).

 ## Requirements